EXCLUSIVE-China's international payments system ready, could launch by year-end - sources

 "If it's all smooth, (the launch) will be in September or October.
 If there is a need for a bit more time, we are still confident about (rolling it out) before the year-end," he said.

-Global yuan payments increased by 20.3 percent in value in December compared to a year earlier, while the growth for payments across all currencies was 14.9 percent for the same period, SWIFT said.

-China has accelerated the pace to internationalise its currency in recent years.
-The central bank assigned 10 official yuan clearing banks last year, bringing the total number to 14 globally that can clear yuan transactions with China.

 The People's Bank of China was not immediately available for comment when contacted.
-(Additional reporting by Saikat Chatterjee in Hong Kong; Editing by Richard Borsuk and Rachel Armstrong)
+(Reporting by Michelle Chen and Saikat Chatterjee in Hong Kong and Koh Gui Qing in Beijing; Editing by Richard Borsuk)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan